HoneyBeaver506/Portfolio-Website/README.md

 ## License

-This project is licensed under the MIT Licence See the `LICENSE` file for details.
+This project is licensed under the CC0 1.0 Universal.
+See the `LICENSE` file for details.